-- that city's tax rate times that job's city taxable income after Form 2106 expenses; or - your resident city's tax rate times that job's city taxable income.
-Harrisburg residents may only take credit for tax withheld or paid to their city of residence.

-Column G - Enter net tax due (Column E less Column F).

-- Line 1 Enter total net tax due (total of Column G). - Line 2 Enter all declaration payments made during the current tax year and any overpayment carried forward from the prior year.
+- 1) that city's tax rate times that job's city taxable income after Form 2106 expenses; or - your resident city's tax rate times that job's city taxable income. - Column G Enter net tax due (Column E less Column F). - Line 1 Enter total net tax due (total of Column G). - Line 2 Enter all declaration payments made during the current tax year and any overpayment carried forward from the prior year.
 Do not enter tax withheld or paid by a partnership on your behalf (see Column F). - Line 3 Subtract Line 2 from Line 1 to arrive at the net tax due.
 However, if the result is an overpayment, indicate amount with parentheses and carry to Line 5. - Line 4 Enter penalty and interest, if applicable.
 All taxes unpaid after April 15th are subject to a 10% penalty.
-Taxes due Columbus, Brice, Harrisburg or Marble Cliff remaining unpaid after April 15th are subject to interest at a rate of .33% per month.
-The interest rate of 1.5% per month applies to all other administered municipalities. - Line 5 Enter total amount due Line 3 plus Line 4.
+Taxes due remaining unpaid after April 15th are subject to interest at a rate of .33% per month. - Line 5 Enter total amount due Line 3 plus Line 4.
 If tax due is less than \$1.00, no payment is necessary. - Line 6 Enter overpayment, if applicable, from Line 3 as a positive number (do not use parentheses). - Line 6A Enter amount of the overpayment from Line 6 you want credited to your next year's tax estimate. - Line 6B Enter the amount of the overpayment from Line 6 you want refunded.
 You must sign your return and attach all documentation for your refund to be issued.